 It’s probably most helpful to begin with the second premise – that students need to be aware of the importance of patterns such as collocation.
 With the rise and rise of the Lexical Approach, there is a lot of support for this viewpoint.
-I agree with you, that advanced students need to be aware of the importance of collocation, and I would go further and suggest that this start pretty early in their English learning career – that is, ideally it’s not just something that appears later in the curriculum for more advanced learners.
+I agree with you that advanced students need to be aware of the importance of collocation, and I would go further and suggest that we, as teachers, need to start raising awareness of collocations early in their English learning career so it is not just something that appears later in the curriculum for more advanced learners.

 One of the key points to consider is the kind of ‘chunks’ you are going to focus on at lower levels.
 Rather than learning ever lengthening lists of new rare words, students may become more effective communicators by combining the words they already have in new and useful ways.

 At elementary level, I would suggest simply teaching in chunks, those to be decided on by you, according to the usual criteria of frequency and usefulness.
-That we ‘have’ a meal or a bath rather than ‘make’ or ‘take’ one is essential to the elementary learner being able to express himself.
-Get into the habit of including useful collocations at write up stage – showing on the whiteboard the typical partnerships that students need to be aware of.
-The use of columns and substitution tables is very helpful here and gives a model for students own vocabulary notebooks.
+That we have a meal rather than take a meal is essential to the elementary learner being able to express himself.
+Get into the habit of including useful collocations at the write-up stage of a lesson – showing on the whiteboard the typical partnerships that students need to be aware of.
+The use of columns and substitution tables is very helpful here and gives a model for students to follow in their own vocabulary notebooks.

 At advanced levels, as you suggest, students really need to be aware of collocation if they are to be effective in English.
 And here at higher levels, there is the possibility of students discovering useful word partnerships themselves.
-Rather than focusing on grammar, they need to be looking at patterns in a more generalisable sense.
+Rather than focusing on grammar, they need to be looking at patterns in a more general sense.
 Texts are a great way in to noticing collocations.
-The choice of text can be dependent on your students’ needs and ambitions – newspaper pages and novels tend to throw up different varieties, for example.
-I think it’s important to let your choice be guided by what kind of English your students are going to need when choosing what to focus on - are they going to be speaking to native speakers, using English in formal situations? etc. Students of general English should be exposed to a wide variety of both written and spoken texts.
+The choice of text will depend on your students’ needs – newspaper pages and novels tend to throw up different varieties, for example.
+It’s important to let your choice be guided by what kind of English your students are going to need when choosing what to focus on - are they going to be speaking to native speakers, using English in formal situations?
+Students of general English should be exposed to a wide variety of both written and spoken texts.
 Drawing students attention to patterns, phrases and semi-fixed expressions within these texts and helping them record them effectively is important.
-George Woolard in ‘Teaching Collocation’, suggests training students in the following process:
+George Woolard in ‘Teaching Collocation’ suggests training students in the following process: